Japan–United States relations: World War II

 Racial prejudice before the start of the war between the two sides was very much present and contributed to how the countries viewed one another during the war.
-The Japanese thought of the U.S. and its allies as effete and modern day barbarians.
-The historian Dower argues that this was one of the reasons why the Japanese attacked Pearl harbour, as they did not believe the U.S. would fight a war in a distant land.
+The Japanese thought of the U.S. and its allies as effete and modern-day barbarians.
+The historian Dower argues that this was one of the reasons why the Japanese attacked Pearl Harbor, as they did not believe the U.S. would fight a war in a distant land.
 U.S. prejudice of the Japanese saw them as savage and in-humane after reports of the war in China flooded U.S. media.
 The reported war crimes during the Second World War by each country helped to exacerbate the already present racial prejudices.
-The U.S. media expressed Japanese savagery in films, and reports of the de-humanising experiences of captured U.S. GI's resulted in half of all U.S. pacific forces wanting the complete eradication of Japan.
+The U.S. media expressed Japanese savagery in films, and reports of the de-humanising experiences of captured U.S. GI's resulted in half of all U.S. Pacific forces wanting the complete eradication of Japan.
 Japanese propaganda preached that Japan was pure and virtuous and encouraged the suicide of its own citizens as a better alternative to surrender, notably during the U.S. island hopping campaign which saw the retreat of a great number of Japanese Military personnel.
-Fears that U.S. forces would rape, torture and murder those who did not commit suicide were placed upon the civilians, highlighting that it was more honourable to take their own lives.
+Fears that U.S. forces would rape, torture and murder those who did not commit suicide were instilled in the civilians, highlighting that it was more honourable to take their own lives.
 These acts of violence that spawned these racial prejudices at the time were understood as the direct result of the nature and culture of the country and its people.
-They helped to shift public opinion and cause great hatred between the two countries and their citizens.
+They helped shift public opinion and cause great hatred between the two countries and their citizens.